Sachin-Analyst/BI_360_Project_2026/README.md

 ## Project Description

-Welcome to my Business Insights 360 project.
-This repository features a comprehensive multi-departmental analytics suite designed to provide a holistic view of enterprise performance across Finance, Sales, Marketing, Supply Chain, and Executive domains.
-The project utilizes advanced data modeling and interactive dashboarding to evaluate critical KPIs including Net Sales (NS), Gross Margin (GM%), and Net Profit (NP%) to optimize forecast accuracy and drive data-informed strategic growth.
+This repository contains a multi‑departmental analytics suite that provides a holistic view of enterprise performance.
+The dashboards and models evaluate critical KPIs including Net Sales (NS), Gross Margin (GM%), and Net Profit (NP%) to improve forecast accuracy, assess market share, and support strategic growth.

 ### Key Features